-In Sardinia, a small Italian island in the Mediterranean Sea, and a 55-minute drive from Cagliari-Elmas Airport (CAG), you’ll find the Punta Tretta kitesurf spot with its shallow and flat water and sandy shore.
+In Sardinia, a small Italian island in the Mediterranean Sea, and a 55-minute drive from Cagliari-Elmas Airport (CAG), you’ll find kitespot Punta Trettu with its shallow and flat water and sandy shore.
 Therefore it’s a perfect spot for beginners or a place to get your tricks up.

-After a 15 min walk from the coast, you’ll enter the Punta Tretta kitesurf spot on the tip of the land.
+After a 15 min walk from the coast, you’ll enter kitespot Punta Trettu on the tip of the land.
 The spot is sandy with a few rocks and has a small launching space.
 Be aware of the trees on the spot when launching.
 Usually, most used kite sizes are 9-12m depending on your weight.

-To enter the Punta Trettu kitesurf spot you need to pay a €10 contribution which covers annual insurance.
+To enter the spot you need to pay a €10 contribution which covers annual insurance.

-Park your car near the harbor and enjoy the Punta Trettu kitesurf spot.
+Park your car near the harbor and enjoy the spot.